© Stephen Conley, Aquarium of the Pacific

 Oceans provide homes to an incredible amount of biodiversity, have the means to supply sustainable fisheries if managed correctly, and offer a plethora of human resources.
 Did you know that phytoplankton produce more of the worlds oxygen than all of the trees on the globe?
 Environmental stressors, such as climate disruption, pollution, habitat damage, and overfishing are causing significant losses in ocean habitats and species.

 AZA provides conservation and education resources, subsidizes research and conservation projects, advocates on the local, national and international levels, and maintains partnerships with like-minded government and non-government agencies to raise awareness of ocean issues and promote ocean conservation.

-AZA-accredited zoos and aquariums host 170 million visitors annually and play a vital role in advancing ocean conservation, science, and education.
+AZA-accredited zoos and aquariums host more than 181 million visitors annually and play a vital role in advancing ocean conservation, science, and education.
 By partnering with their local communities, teachers, responsible companies, like-minded conservation organizations, state and federal government agencies, AZA-accredited institutions are dedicated to conserving ocean resources for everyone to enjoy now and in the future.

 AZA, its Aquarium Affairs Committee, Aquatic Sustainability Task Force, and related Animal Programs, including those related to freshwater and marine fishes, coral, marine invertebrates, marine mammals, and sea turtles, cooperatively serve to recommend species for cooperative management, develop superior animal care and management strategies, establish research and conservation priorities, and develop resources to help AZA-accredited zoos and aquariums develop successful, sustainable, and strategic conservation and education programs.